Dave Strickler (drag racer)

 Driving a 2 July 1965 match race at Charlotte Motor Speedway, in a 1965 Plymouth owned by Ronnie Sox, Strickler beat the Petty Enetrprises #43Jr.
 1965 Plymouth Barracuda of Richard Petty, in his brief foray into drag racing.

+For whatever reason, Strickler's career fell out of the limelight, in 66, however he continued as a 'hired gun', racing for teams as prestigious as Sox & Martin.

+Strickler's career highlight was the 1968 World Finals, where he beat his old team-mate Bill Jenkins for the World Championship title.